Corporate Governance

 2. 2.Independent outside directors are appointed in order to incorporate outside perspectives in management, with the expectation that these directors will provide objective advice to the board and fulfill oversight functions from an independent viewpoint.

-As a matter of policy respecting the importance of diverse perspectives, members are appointed not solely based on professional experience and expertise but also on competence, regardless of nationality, race, or sex.
+As a matter of policy respecting the importance of diverse perspectives, members are appointed not solely based on professional experience and expertise but also on competence, regardless of nationality, race, or gender.

 Skills Matrix for Directors and Auditors